mneedham/neo4j-shell-tools/readme.md

 unzip neo4j-shell-tools-1.9.zip -d lib
 ````

-### Importing Data
+### Before you start

-The first step is to startup the neo4j-shell from your neo4j directory:
+Startup the neo4j-shell from your neo4j directory:

 ````
 cd /path/to/neo4j-community-1.9.1